mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

             <td>
                 <ul>
                     <h3>🚀 Resources</h3>
                     <li><a href="https://arxiv.org/abs/1706.03762">Attention Is All You Need</a>: the original paper on the transformer model.
-You will start reading papers now, so you need to go with them and use them.
+You will start by now reading papers, so you need to go with them and make use of them.
 And if you don't understand something, just code it!</li>
                     <li><a href="https://www.youtube.com/watch?v=iDulhoQ2pro">Attention Is All You Need </a>: a YouTube video that will help you to understand the paper and read it.</li>
                     <h3> 💡 Required Projects</h3>
                     <li><a href="https://www.youtube.com/watch?v=ISNdQcPhsts"> Umar Jamil | Coding a transformer from scratch on PyTorch </a>: a 3-hour YouTube video that will help you to understand the transformer model and how to build it from scratch.</li>